 At all levels, you can rely on the supervision of one or more of our resident composers.

-Recent creative collaboration partners have included Peter Maxwell Davies, Penguin Café Orchestra, Joanna McGregor, Sting (Tickell), Magnus Andersson, Julian Siegel (Hogg), Lyndsay Quartet, Singapore Chinese Orchestra (Anderson), Northern Sinfonia, Instituto Laredo, Orquesta Filarmónica Nacional de Venezuela, Momenta Quartet, Stefan Östersjö, Terje Thiwång (Fernández).
+In our compositional research, recent creative collaboration partners have included Peter Maxwell Davies, Penguin Café Orchestra, Joanna McGregor, Sting (Tickell), Magnus Andersson, Julian Siegel (Hogg), Northern Sinfonia, Instituto Laredo, Orquesta Filarmónica Nacional de Venezuela, Momenta Quartet, Orchestra Sinfonica di Perugia, Stefan Östersjö, Terje Thiwång (Fernández).

-In the last year students have worked with guest composers and performers such as Northern Sinfonia, David Lang, Stefan Östersjö, Kent Olofsson, Roberto Pai-Dalò, Ives Ensemble of Amsterdam, Richard Rijnvos and others.
+In the last few years the students have interacted with guest composers such as HK Gruber, David Lang, Peter Wiegold, Howard Skempton, Kent Olofsson, Richard Rijnvos and others.